 MR4 Minister’s Annual Salary = Fixed Component (13 month) + AVC (~1 month) + Individual Performance Bonus (~3 months) + National Bonus (~3 months) = ~20 months

 In 2012 when the White Paper was released, the formula yielded an MR4 Minister annual salary of $1.1 million, which was a reduction of 31% from the previous framework.
 This works out to a 1-month wage of $55,000.

 In keeping with the “clean wage” policy, ministers no longer receive a pension, and would rely on the CPF system for their basic retirement needs.
 Medical benefits are also based on the MediSave/Subsidised Outpatient scheme that civil servants receive.

 As ministers are promoted up the grade, their salary increases accordingly from the MR4 salary.
 Ministers holding multiple ministerial portfolios will receive only one pay.

 Formula For Calculating The Salary Of Singapore’s Prime Minister

-As there isn’t a way to evaluate the Prime Minister’s individual performance, the Prime Minister doesn’t receive an Individual Performance Bonus, but the Prime Minister receives a larger National Bonus instead.
+As there isn’t a way to evaluate the Prime Minister’s individual performance, the Prime Minister doesn’t receive an Individual Performance Bonus, so the Prime Minister receives a larger National Bonus instead.

 On the whole, the Prime Minister’s salary is pegged to two times the pay of an MR4 Minister or $2.2 million.
 This is a reduction of 36% from 2010 levels.